This blog is dedicated to food. But what kind of food, you ask?

 I have a great one for you if you like cauliflower and if you like curry.

 I love both.
 Combining those two things makes me happy.
 I made this recipe yesterday, and if you are interested take it and run with it!

 Curried Cauliflower Recipe

 Chicken Base/Chicken Stock

-Salt and phone porn Pepper to taste
+Salt gay sex video and Pepper to taste

 I also added Mussaman Indian Curry Paste to help bring even more flavor.
 Found it in the fridge.
 I think/hope Publix has it for you Southeasterners!
 And if you’re lucky enough to live where there is a Trader Joes: Jealous, but I digress.
 You’ll likely find it there.
-It also doesn’t have to be EXACTLY that type of curry.
+It also doesn’t have to be EXACTLY that type of cartoon porn videos curry.
 Any kind of curry base works.
 It’s all good.

 While it heats, cut out the thick inside stem of the cauliflower and then cut off the pieces from the base.
 (Make sure you leave the stalks on the caulifower, you do not want just the heads) Pull apart gently with your fingers until you have a bunch of cauliflower pieces.
 See picture below because I feel fairly certain I did a terrible job of getting that into words.